 Your cap table tells a story

 The mechanics of cap tables are only part of the equation.
 Your cap table is critically important for another reason: it tells a story about your company.
-It's a story that you will keep referring to when you make decisions about new financings and new hires, and perhaps someday when considering an exit.
-Likely more important, it's a story that any potential investor will scrutinize for signs of your resourcefulness and judgment—and possible red flags.
+It’s a story that you will keep referring to when you make decisions about new financings and new hires, and perhaps some day when considering an exit.
+Perhaps more important, it’s a story that any potential investor will scrutinize for signs of your resourcefulness and judgment—and possible red flags.

 “The underlying question is: what is my cap table going to signal to future investors?” says Jeremy Shure, who leads Silicon Valley Bank’s East Coast Early Stage Practice.